How to do research at the museum

 Want more information about Monrovia history?
 Here are some great links:

-The Museum has started this is a work-in-progress research/database for history buffs, especially preservationists who may be interested in the architecture and early history of Monrovia, a typical citrus-based Southern California community of the late 19th century.
+This site is a work-in-progress research/database for history buffs, especially preservationists who may be interested in the architecture and early history of Monrovia.
+Link to the site: earlymonroviastructures.org

-Ancestry.com—The Museum has developed and maintains family trees for early Monrovia settlers including William Monroe and other founding families, which you can access through our research center.
+The Museum has developed and maintains family trees for early Monrovia settlers including William Monroe and other founding families, which you can access through our Research Center.
 If you have your own ancestry.com account you can look them up on your own.
-Research fees apply when using the Museum's research center.
+Research fees apply when using the Museum's Research Center.